thisisntnathan/MoFlowGAN/README.md

 If you have any questions, comments, or suggestions feel free to [reach out](mailto:nml64@cornell.edu) (or submit a PR)!

+## Citation

+Read our preprint on [ChemRxiv](https://doi.org/10.26434/chemrxiv-2023-kwwv3)!

 ## Acknowledgements

-MoFlowGAN started off as final project for Cornell's CS 6784: Advanced Topics in Machine Learning - Deep Learning.
+MoFlowGAN started off as a final project for Cornell's CS 6784: Advanced Topics in Machine Learning - Deep Learning.
 We thank [Prof. Kilian Weinberger](https://www.cs.cornell.edu/~kilian/) for insights, input, and fruitful discussion.

 MoFlowGAN's base layers are structured off those of [MoFlow](https://arxiv.org/abs/2006.10137) ([code](https://github.com/calvin-zcx/moflow)) and [MolGAN](https://arxiv.org/abs/1805.11973) ([code](https://github.com/nicola-decao/MolGAN))